 Deferred inflows of resources consist of deferred revenue - rate stabilization which fluctuates as a result of activity in the Rate Stabilization Fund which is described further in "Risk Management Practices".

 Debt Activity

-In 2016 and 2015, MEAN did not issue any debt and made scheduled principal payments of \$4,155,000 and \$2,855,000, respectively.
+MEAN did not issue any debt in 2021 or 2020 and made scheduled principal payments of \$5,090,000 and \$6,215,000, respectively.

 Debt Ratings and Debt Service Coverage